 The Company has limited cash resources.
 Although the Company has taken steps to conserve and replenish its cash resources, there is a risk that a shortage of such cash resources will adversely affect the Company.
 Such shortage could result in further expenditure cuts being introduced by the Company, both in its internal and its external operations.
-Continuing volatile and uncertain economic conditions in the global iron ore market means that there can be no certainty as to when the Zanaga resource is likely to be developed.
-The difficult prevailing economic conditions as well as difficulties of monetising this resource given its location impact upon the ability of the Jumelles group to raise new finance for the Project as well as on the Company's ability to raise new finance for itself.
-The Company's existing cash resources will continue to come under increasing pressure unless a more benign investment and trading climate materialises in the foreseeable future which benefits the Project and the Company can take steps which result in an improvement of its financial position.
+Volatile and uncertain economic global conditions in means that there can be no certainty as to when the Zanaga resource is likely to be developed.
+The challenging economic conditions as well as difficulties of monetising this resource given its location impact upon the ability of the Jumelles group to raise new finance for the Project as well as on the Company's ability to raise new finance for itself.
+The Company's existing cash resources may continue to come under increasing pressure unless a more predictable investment, travel and trading climate materialises in the foreseeable future which benefits the Project and the Company can take steps which result in an improvement of its financial position.